|

 114. exhibition

-the act of exhibiting
+the act of displaying or demonstrating

 Nowadays, the castle houses several museums, including the National Gallery collection of Bohemian baroque and mannerism art, exhibition dedicated to Czech history, Toy Museum and the picture gallery of Prague Castle, based on the collection of Rudolph II.
 The Summer Shakespeare Festival regularly takes place in the courtyard of Burgrave Palace.